 That was the day when I decided to slowly transition out of freelance writing and become a coach instead.
 In my heart, it just felt right.

 But I’d lie if I said it doesn’t have a dark side, too.
-The constant pressure to find new clients, the unpredictability of my income, the tiredness of having to wear 10 different hats to keep the business afloat…
+The constant pressure to find new clients, the unpredictability of my income, the tiredness of having to do admin tasks I don’t enjoy to keep the business afloat…

 Do you feel the same about your dream?
 Do you love it enough to pursue it no matter what?